 Screen the tenants

 Calling previous landlords to inquire about the tenant’s pet’s behavior is a good option.
 You can also ask specific questions to determine whether the tenant and their pet is a good fit for your property.
+By conducting a pet screening you can rest easy knowing that their limited risk in renting to a tenant with a pet.

 Collect information from applicants with pets